I'm a Gambler

-I'm a Gambler is an album by the American blues musician Little Milton, released in 1994.
-It was nominated for a W. C. Handy Award, in the "Soul/Blues Album" category.
+I'm a Gambler is an album by the American musician Little Milton, released in 1994.
+It was nominated for a W. C. Handy Award for best "Soul/Blues Album".
 Little Milton promoted the album by touring the United States, Japan, and Europe.

 Production

-The album includes covers of songs by Johnny Ace and Percy Mayfield, among others.
+The album was recorded at Malaco Studios, where Milton had final say over the songs he recorded.
+It includes covers of songs by Johnny Ace and Percy Mayfield, among others.
 "Like a Rooster on a Hen" was written by the Memphis songwriting partnership of Ben Shaw and John Ward.